Colombian military decorations: Medal for Military Service (Medalla por Tiempo de Servicio)

 Awarded for honorable military service of more than fifteen years, the decoration consists of a silver eight-pointed star of multiple rays, each ray tipped with a small silver ball.
 In the center of the medal is the national coat of arms surrounded by an inscribed blue enamel band.
 The medal is suspended from a yellow ribbon with wide blue borders; additional narrow blue stripes in the center of the yellow stripe indicate higher awards.
 40 years -badge on a sash with 5 narrow blue stripes; 35 years -badge on a neck ribbon with 4 narrow blue stripes; 30 years -badge on a neck ribbon with 3 narrow blue stripes; 25 years -badge on a chest ribbon with 2 narrow blue stripes; 20 years -badge on a chest ribbon with 1 narrow blue stripe; 15 years -badge on a chest ribbon.

+Armed Forces Medal "For Faith in the Cause" (Medalla “Fe en la Causa")

+The Armed Forces Medal is a medal awarded by the Military Forces for service in the missions entrusted to the NFC by the Constitution.
+Alongside a joint-services division of the medal, divisions also exist to honor those who are service personnel of the service branch belonged upon receipt of the medal.